danwerner21/UniFLEX/Software/UniBug/README.md

 J, jump to execute.
 Will start a program at the 4 hex value typed after the 'J'.

 D, disk boot.
 After typing the 'D', the program waits for about 2 seconds, In that time a '0' or '1' may be typed as drive select from which it will boot.
+When the bootsector shows the 'uniflex' message, you have about 2 seconds to enter a character '0' up to '9'.
+This will be appended the 'uniflex' as the name of the bootfile.

+F, floppy boot, After typing the 'F', and the bootsector shows the 'uniflex' message, you have about 2 seconds to enter a character '0' up to '9'.
+This will be appended the 'uniflex' as the name of the bootfile.
 </pre>